 BabelPad (Unicode Text Editor for Windows)

 BabelPad is a free Unicode text editor for Windows that supports the proper rendering of most complex scripts, and allows you to assign different fonts to different scripts in order to facilitate multi-script text editing.
-It also provides many useful features and special utilities, as described below.
-BabelPad supports the most recent version of the Unicode Standard, currently Unicode 6.2 (released September 2012).
+It also provides many useful features and special utilities for processing Unicode text.
+BabelPad supports the most recent version of the Unicode Standard, currently Unicode 9.0 (released June 2016).